pdy/SGXDataCenterAttestationPrimitives/tools/PCKRetrievalTool/README_standalone.txt

 For Linux version:
 - Now this tool supports two modes:
     a. enclave mode: it means that to retrieve the platform's information, enclave load is needed.
-        - Please install Intel(R) Software Guard Extensions driver for Intel(R) Software Guard Extensions Data Center Attestation Primitives: sudo ./sgx_linux_x64_driver_1.41.bin or you can use Linux kernel 5.11 or higher version kernel
     b. non-enclave mode: in this mode, this tool is used to retrieve the platform manifest for multi-package. command line: -platform_id is used, and user need provide the platform_id.